lumeland/lume.land/docs/overview/installation.md

 ## Setup Lume CLI on your computer

-Due Lume uses Deno task to work, you need to type always `deno task lume [...args]`, which is a bit verbose.
+Lume uses Deno task to work, you need to type always `deno task lume [...args]`, which is a bit verbose.
 To avoid typing `deno task` all the time, you can install the [Lume CLI](https://github.com/lumeland/cli) script with: